wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    NOTE: The pod definition above is defined (with an additional indentation) as a <tt>template</tt> within deployments.

+   <a target="_blank" href="https://www.youtube.com/watch?v=TPXwVmvzlV4&time=4m53s">PROTIP:</a> Specification of a label in the k run command creates a pod rather than a deployment.
+So no need to set flag "--restart=Never".

 1. The opposite is "delete pod x".